-The fundamentals to manage marketing in the digital age remain constant as much as change is a constant.
+The fundamentals to manage marketing in new normal remain constant as much as change is a constant.
 It is in embracing change and remaining customer-centric that Marketing is most successful.

 The Marketing Director’s role is to understand and exploit the change to benefit their organisation by always staying one step ahead.
 That’s what successful marketing has always done and must continue to do.

-To help you stay a step ahead, we’ve now launched Volume 2 of The Marketing Director’s Handbook – Managing Digital Marketing.
-This spotlights, and puts marketing in the digital age in context.
-It provides practical insights to help you understand the changing digital world and also to manage key digital marketing activities.
-In particular, to optimise your website for search, and better use advertising, and social media to attract and engage more customers.
-And most fundamentally to better lead your organisation, and manage the marketing whole.
+To help you stay a step ahead, we’ve launched Volume 2 of The Marketing Director’s Handbook – Managing Digital Marketing.
+This spotlights, and puts marketing in the new normal in context.
+It helps you understand the changing digital world and also to manage key digital marketing activities.
+Specifically, to optimise your website for search, and better use advertising, and social media to attract and engage more customers.
+But most fundamentally to help you better lead your organisation, and manage marketing as a whole.

-This new volume fits like a jigsaw piece with the original practical marketing guide.
-It is a unique reference work you’ll be able to refer to time and time again.
-It is available from all good bookshops, including The Chartered Institute of Marketing bookshop, Foyles, Waterstones, WH Smith, Blackwells, Amazon, many university bookshops, as well as our own bookshop (with free P&P).
+The Marketing Directors Handbook is available as a one or two volume work from all good bookshops, including Foyles, Waterstones, WH Smith, Blackwells, Amazon, many university bookshops, as well as our own bookshop (with free P&P).